sin-of-sloth/probabilistic-ranking/README.md

 Results obtained for this program is available in [results](./results).

+For additional information on the relevance models implemented, see [relevance_models](./relevance_models).

 ## 5 References
 - Lavrenko, V., & Croft, W. B. (2001). _Relevance based language models_.
 In Proceedings of the 24th annual international
 ACM SIGIR conference on Research and development in information retrieval.
 SIGIR01: 24th ACM/SIGIR International